Blockchain-Mexico/Research/README.md

 # SCAM dilegency chain non ethic
 This is a scam and we are just a schizophrenia blockchain that was just invented witout the token double spend that is trivial.
+# What is the string ethic ? a holistic one , a non trivial - trivial sense ? or what do you mean ?

 COPYRIGHT BURN!